 Simulations and analysis were done with R 3.9.
 Our simulations consider a spatially explicit environment consisting of a grid of 50x50 patches wrapped into a torus to avoid edge effects (Fig. 1).
 Each patch can be in one of three possible states: unsuitable, suitable and empty or suitable and occupied.
 Only suitable and empty patches are available to dispersing individuals.
 Importantly, we define fragmentation as the percentage of unsuitable patches.
 This definition of fragmentation is classically considered in the literature and is directly linked to other components often used to describe fragmentation such as the number of independent patches, their size or their isolation (Fahrig, 2003).
-For a given level of fragmentation, we independently vary the degree of aggregation of unsuitable patches, .
+For a given level of fragmentation, we independently vary the degree of aggregation of unsuitable patches, as controlled by the Hurst coefficient.
+This coefficient is directly related to how similarity among patches decrease with distance thereby constraining spatial autocorrelation.
+While we keep a simple definition of fragmentation (proportion of unsuitable patches), note (1) that higher frequency of unsuitable patches decreases overall connectivity; (2) that we also manipulate the effect of fragmentation on local contexts by considering varying degrees of aggregation.
 Examples of landscapes can be found in the upper left part of Fig. 1.
 Unsuitable patches are distributed randomly or with a set percentage of aggregation (created with a fractal Brownian motion) using the NLMR and landscapetools package (Sciaini et al., 2018).
 A higher aggregation means that a suitable patch is more likely to be close to another one compared to the random expectation.

 Individuals are characterized by two traits: colonization and competition capacities (both integer values) directly linked through the colonization/competition trade-off.
-Each time step is divided in three parts: colonization, competition and extinction (see Fig. 1).
+The model relies on discrete time steps, each time step being divided in three parts: colonization, competition and extinction (see Fig. 1).

 Colonization.
 The colonization capacity defines the radius (number of patches) of the area around the individual where its offsprings are dispersed.
 We assume that offspring will potentially colonize all empty but suitable patches within this range.
-This implicitly assumes that individuals with larger colonization capacity are not limited by the number of offspring they produce.
-This assumption is not biologically unrealistic.
-For a given amount of energy devoted to reproduction, colonizer strategies could be based on small but numerous propagules while competitive strategy would rely on a few bigger propagules (Smith and Fretwell, 1974).
-Plant species can for instance produce a lot of small seeds that, being light, could disperse far or few big seeds that disperse near (Cheptou et al., 2008).
-Such a trade-off is not restricted to plants and could also apply to various animal species.
-Consider, for example, ant species.
-Some species produce new queens that disperse alone by flying, whereas others produce new queens that disperse with a group of workers by walking.
-In the first case, the dispersing propagule is made of a single queen and has a long-distance dispersal while in the second case, the dispersive propagule encompasses not only the queen, but also all accompanying workers, so that its energy cost is high.
-In the first case, the mother colony produces a lot of new queens which is not the case in the second (Cronin et al., 2013).
+This implicitly assumes that individuals with larger colonization capacity are not limited by the number of offspring they produce, assuming an increase of fecundity when dispersal distance increases (see introduction).

 Competition.
 We assume that only empty suitable patches can be colonized by propagules.
 Given that individuals fill all suitable surrounding patches with their offspring, suitable empty patches are often reached by several offspring simultaneously.
 We then assume that the competitive hierarchy favors the strategy that has the smallest dispersal distance (competition-colonization trade-off, lower part of Fig. 1).
 The surviving individual inherits the dispersal strategy of its parents, except in the case of rare mutation events.
 When mutation occurs, the dispersal range of the mutant individual is enhanced or reduced by one cell, with equal probability.
+Mutations incur incremental variations in dispersal distance of 1, upward or downward, with equal probability.
+Dispersal distances below 0 are not possible and discarded.
+Note that while this situation is never observed here, a dispersal distance above 25 would mean global dispersal over the whole grid.
 We assume that established individuals (ie, occupied patches) cannot be displaced by incoming propagules, regardless of their traits.